Honda CRF series

-The CRF450R was CycleWorld's Best Motocrosser for a record eight consecutive years from 2002-2009.
+The CRF450R was CycleWorld's Best Motocrosser for a record eight consecutive years from 2002 to 2009.

 Engine technology

 The engines in these bikes use an over-square design, which means that the diameter of the cylinder is larger than the stroke of the piston.
 This allows for higher engine speeds and a reduction of reciprocating mass for a given displacement.
 Another technology that is used is short piston skirts.
 The "skirt" area of the piston is the portion on the side of the piston which comes into contact with the cylinder wall and aids piston stability.
 While the introduction of the shorter skirt on the piston helps to reduce reciprocating mass, it also leads to more "rocking" of the piston, or minute unwanted rotation of the piston around the axis of its wrist pin.
 This leads to more frequent maintenance intervals for the pistons, piston rings, and cylinder walls.